igorsouza-dev/chessgame-backend/CONTRIBUTING.md

 - Add special moves like Castling, En passant and Promotion
 - Add check and checkmate
 - Add draw
+- Add history navigation through the moves of the game
 - Help with translation.
 I'm not an native english speaker, so this project may have some typos
 - You can add other things that I'm not listing here